MatthieuGarnung/DH_parallel/README.md

  **Note**

- For older Openssh version, the two commands using _ssh-keygen_ have to be updated with respect to the associated documentation.
+ 1. For older Openssh version, the two commands using _ssh-keygen_ have to be updated with respect to the associated documentation.
+ 2. It may be wise to run this script either in a folder mounted as a tmpfs or an encrypted folder